epfl-si/ansible-collection-rhel/roles/s3cmd/README.md

 This role handle multiple buckets configure on the same computer at the same time.
 The defaults one can be use with `s3cmd` command.
 The other one must be specified `s3cmd --config=~/.s3cfg-my-secondary-bucket`

+If you experience a slow transfer rate or frequent errors when transferring data, we recommend replacing `s3cmd` with the `aws s3` command in the AWS CLI.

 Requirements
 ------------